zappbrandigan/ferp/README.md

-# FER​P – Federated Execution & Run-time Protocol
+# FER​P – For Executing Repetitive Processes

-FER​P is a terminal-friendly file manager and automation workbench.
-It combines a fast navigator, contextual metadata panes, and a protocol-driven script runner so you can inspect directories and run repeatable workflows without leaving the keyboard.
+FERP is a terminal-friendly file manager and automation workbench.
+It combines an interactive file navigator, contextual metadata inspection, and a protocol-driven script runner so you can explore directories and execute repeatable workflows through a TUI—without requiring terminal knowledge.

 ## Highlights

 - **Keyboard-first navigation**
   - `j/k` to move, `g/G` jump to top/bottom, `J/K` fast-scroll.
-  - `n` / `Shift+N` create files or folders, `Delete` removes them.
+  - `n` / `Shift+N` create files or folders, `d` / `Delete` removes them.
-  - `Ctrl+Enter` opens the current directory in the system file manager.
+  - `Ctrl+F` opens the current directory in the system file manager.
+  - A full list of keys are available in the app.
 - **Context panes**
-  - Script list reads from `config/config.json`.
+  - Script list reads from the user config `config.json` (platformdirs).
-  - Output panel streams FSCP results and records transcripts under `data/logs`.
+  - Output panel streams FSCP results and records transcripts under the user data `logs` directory.
   - README modal (Enter on a script) displays bundled documentation.
 - **Managed script runtime**
   - Scripts execute via the FSCP host ↔ script protocol.